Dream Symbols Dictionary

 Dreaming of a deceased loved one can represent grief, memories, or a message from your subconscious.
 It can also symbolize a part of you associated with that person.

 Ask yourself: What message could this person bring me?
-What did they represent to me?

 Dog